Ronnie Floyd: Pastor

 Floyd was a pastor at First Baptist churches in Cherokee, Texas (1976-1978), Milford, Texas (1978-1981), Palacios, Texas (1981-1984) and Nederland, Texas (1984-1986).

 A strong advocate of evangelism and discipleship, Floyd was a member of the "conservative resurgence" that retook control of the Southern Baptist Convention (SBC) during the 1980s.
 In 1989 he was a candidate to become president of the Arkansas Baptist State Convention, but was defeated by Mike Huckabee.

 Floyd became Senior Pastor of First Baptist Church of Springdale in northwestern Arkansas, USA, in 1986.
 In 2001, Floyd led his congregation in the building and opening of a second campus, The Church at Pinnacle Hills in Rogers, Arkansas.
 In 2010, he led the two churches in adopting the unifying name Cross Church.
 Since that time, Cross Church has added three more locations (Neosho, Rogers, and Fayetteville), with a combined weekly attendance in the thousands.
 Additionally, Floyd maintains a blog, podcast, and television ministry.
 Floyd is also the founder of the Cross Church School of Ministry, a one-year residential ministry school that prepares students for life, ministry, and global evangelism.
 Floyd is the founder and host of the Summit, a weekly lunch seminar for Northwest Arkansas businesspersons which hosts renowned guest speakers.

-In 2017, Cross Church opened Heart for the city, which feeds the homeless, ministers to those in need, and advances a ministry to children in the immediate region of its location in Fayetteville.
+In 2017, Cross Church opened Hope for the city, which feeds the homeless, ministers to those in need, and advances a ministry to children in the immediate region of its location in Fayetteville.

-SBC Leadership
+SBC leadership

 Floyd became chairman of the SBC Executive Committee (1995-1997) and president of the SBC Pastors Conference (1997).
 He led the SBC's Great Commission Resurgence Task Force (GCRTF) to generate its 2010 report resulting in "dramatic efforts to penetrate lostness in America and across the globe."

 In 2013 he began to lead, along with other pastors, a national Call to Pray initiative.
 Hundreds of Southern Baptist pastors attended Call to Pray events, all for the purpose of praying for spiritual awakening in our churches and revival in our nation.

-On June 10, 2014, Dr. Floyd was elected president of the Southern Baptist Convention at the SBC's annual gathering held in Baltimore.
+On June 10, 2014, Floyd was elected president of the Southern Baptist Convention at the SBC's annual gathering held in Baltimore.
 Upon close of the meeting, he became the 61st president of the SBC, succeeding the Rev. Fred Luter.
-Dr. Floyd served as SBC President until June 15, 2016 when Dr. Steve Gaines was elected.
+Floyd served as SBC President until June 15, 2016 when Dr. Steve Gaines was elected.

-In April, 2019, Dr. Floyd was elected President and CEO of the Southern Baptist Convention's Executive Committee.
+In April, 2019, Floyd was elected President and CEO of the Southern Baptist Convention's Executive Committee.
 On April 7, he announced his resignation as Senior Pastor of Cross Church, so as to devote full time to the SBC EC position.